A Merkle tree is like is a binary tree like structure that condenses all the transactions to be hashed into a block.

 The way it works is like a traditional binary tree.

 Merkle Trees are used in many cryptographic functions to provide efficient data storage and reduce the level of data needed to prove something exists.

 All of the transactions that the miner has picked are ordered in a row – with the generation or coinbase transaction first (the transaction that generates the Bitcoins for the miner who found the solution to the previous block) – if the number of transactions is odd then the last transaction is added twice to make the number even – the number of levels of the tree depends on how many transactions.

 The first transaction is hashed via SHA-256, then the second and the third, and so forth.
-The next step is to hash the hashes of the first and the second, then the third and the fourth and then the fifth and the sixth.
-After this step the hash of the hashes of the first and the second with the hashses of the third and fourth transactions.
-This continues up until the top of the tree.
+The next step is to hash the hashes of the first and the second, then the third and the fourth, then fifth and sixth.
+After this step, the hash of the hashes of the first and the second with the hashes of the third and fourth transactions.
+This cascade continues up until the top of the tree.

 This means that all the miners aren’t running through the same set of calculations when they are applying their ASIC’s through brute force to solve the proof of work.